-Regardless of modules or package, the order in which the modules need to be taken is not random.
-Successful completion of specific Intermediate Modules is a prerequisite for participation in subsequent modules, participation in Basic Climbs, and participation in Intermediate Climbs.
-The following matrix depicts the Intermediate Modules that must be completed prior to participation in these other activities.
-Equivalency can be granted for all modules for students coming to the program with already existing skills (see section on Equivalency)
+Regardless of modules or package, the order in which the modules are taken is prescribed.
+Successful completion of specific intermediate modules is a prerequisite for participation in subsequent modules, Basic Climbs, and Intermediate Climbs.
+The following matrix depicts the modules that must be completed prior to participation in these other activities.
+Equivalency can be granted for all modules for students coming to the program with existing skills (see section on Equivalency)

-AIARE 1 Interim.
-Glacier Teaching Leader- ship Self- Rescue 1 Intro to Leading on Bolts Single Pitch Trad Multi Pitch Trad Intro to Alpine Ice Self Rescue 2
+AIARE 1 Intermediate Glacier Travel/Winter Teaching Leader- ship Self- Rescue 1 Leading on Rock Alpine Ice Self-Rescue 2

-9 Snow Trac k
+Snow Track

 AIARE 1

 Intermediate Glacier Х

 Rope Lead Basic Glacier Х Х Х

-Rock Track (
+Rock Track

-Leading on Bolts

 Self-Rescue 1

-Single Pitch Trad Х

-Multi Pitch Trad (X) х Х
+Leading on Rock Module (X)

-Rope Lead Basic Rock х Х х Х Х
+Rope Lead Basic Rock х х Х

-Self-Rescue 2 Х х Х Х
+Self-Rescue 2 х Х

 Int.
-Rock Climb Х X Х Х Х (X)
+Rock Climb х х Х (X)

 Alpine Track

-Rope Lead Basic Alpine Х Х х Х х Х Х
+Rope Lead Basic Alpine Х Х х х Х

 Int.
-Mountaineering X Х Х X Х Х Х (X)
+Mountaineering X Х х х Х (X)

 Ice Track

-Intro to Alpine Ice Х Х Х х Х Х
+Alpine Ice Module Х Х х Х

-Alpine Ice Climb Х Х х Х Х Х Х х (X)
+Alpine Ice Climb Х X Х Х Х Х (X)

-All students aiming to graduate from the Intermediate Course, regardless of via package or via modules, must be graduates of the Basic Alpine Climbing Course or have taken the Basic Alpine Climbing Equivalency test, and must have completed WFA or higher and as well as Navigation (or have taken the Navigation Equivalency test).
+All students aiming to graduate from the Intermediate Course, regardless of via package or via modules, must be graduates of the Basic Alpine Climbing Course or have completed Basic Alpine Climbing Equivalency, and must have completed Wilderness First Aid or higher and as well as Navigation (or have taken the Navigation Equivalency test).

-Students taking individual modules without intention to graduate from the Intermediate Course must meet the minimum prerequisites as listed below.
+Students taking individual modules without intent to graduate from the Intermediate Package must meet the minimum prerequisites as listed below.
 Each module has an entry evaluation to ensure students are meeting minimum prerequisites for the respective module.
-These evaluations will include skills that are taught in the Basic Alpine Climbing Course.
-Students taking a course with The Mountaineers for the first time need to make sure they possess the prerequisite skills for the module they are signing up for.
+These evaluations include skills taught in the Basic Alpine Climbing Course.
+Students taking a course with The Mountaineers for the first time should make sure they possess the prerequisite skills for their desired module.

-Note: Self Rescue 1 (or equivalent skills) is a prerequisite for Multi Pitch Trad for all students in the Intermediate Package.
+Note: Self-Rescue 1 (or equivalent) is a prerequisite for graduating from the Leading on Rock course for all students in the Intermediate Package.

-Photo Credit Jared Bowe
+Photo Credit: Jared Bowe